mrpg/otree-class/README.md

 The class will be held via Zoom on June 1, 2, 3, 4, and 5 (3 PM AET).

 This repository is directly runnable as an oTree project.
-The app `slides` contains slides with important class information; the remaining apps were developed in the following order: TODO.
+The app `slides` contains slides with important class information; the remaining apps were developed in the following order: `survey`, `donation`.

 ## Useful links